mvishiu11/energy-twin/agent-system/README.md

 forecasting and planning algorithms to schedule battery operations or negotiate energy transfers using the contract-net protocol.

-Simulation parameters (tick duration, weather, agent definitions) are read from `simulation-config.json`.
+Simulation parameters (tick duration, weather, agent definitions) are read from a JSON configuration sent in the `/simulation/start` POST request as request body.
+And example of the full capabilities of such a configuration can be seen in
+[`simulation-config.json`](./energy-twin/src/main/resources/simulation-config.json).
 The system is designed to be interactive: clients can start, pause or adjust the simulation speed at runtime.

 ## Running and Development